MattKevan/uxlift/_topics/cancel-vs-close-design-to-distinguish-the-difference.md

 ---
 title: 'Cancel vs Close: Design to Distinguish the Difference'
-intro: Distinguishing between these two actions is critical to avoiding losing users’ work.
+description: Distinguishing between these two actions is critical to avoiding losing users’ work.
 Save changes before closing a view, use text labels rather than an X icon, and provide a confirmation dialog before destructive actions.
 link: https://www.nngroup.com/articles/cancel-vs-close/